 Mattress Sanitisation, Really?
 Your Health Says Yes!

-If you're reading this, you've likely had a scroll through our blog, or found this searching the interwebs, but now you're here and are wondering if getting your mattress sanitised is necessary.
-Maybe you already know a bed cleaning service needs to be organised and are looking for more information.
+If you're reading this, you've likely had a scroll through our blog, or found this searching the interweb, and now you're here and are wondering if getting your mattress sanitised is necessary.
+Perhaps you know some benefits and are looking for more information on a bed cleaning service.
 Whichever camp you fall into, let's start with some reality about mattress sanitisation and why it's a thing to begin with.

-Imagine going weeks or months without washing the dishes, your everyday clothes, your towels and bed sheets.
+Imagine going weeks, or months without washing the dishes or your everyday clothes.
+Your towels, bed sheets?
 I think it’s safe to say that the mere thought would fill you with anxiety or at least an inner dialogue that resembles a passionate ‘that is SO gross!’.
 I agree, it’s not a nice thought.

-Washing the aforementioned things like sheets, dishes etc are certainly easy enough to do.
-Hey, even our doonas can be popped into the washing machine (when we remember once every blue moon).
-Now here's the extra yuck part - forget weeks or months, imagine going YEARS without cleaning these items that we use every single day.
-Mattress sanitisation is one of the most overlooked components of a bed cleaning routine, despite us spending at least 1/3 of our lives on it and 8 hours every single night (if we’re lucky!).
-If you’re following what’s being hinted at, you’ve probably already realised that it’s definitely something that should be done, but how?
+Washing things like sheets, dishes etc are certainly easy enough to do.
+Hey, even our doonas can be popped into the washing machine, but here's the extra yuck part - forget weeks or months, imagine going YEARS without cleaning these items that we use every single day.
+Mattress sanitisation is one of the most overlooked components of a bed cleaning routine, despite us spending at least 1/3 of our lives on it, or 8 hours every single night (if we’re lucky).
+If you’re following this to it's logical conclusion, you’ve probably already realised that mattress sanitisation is definitely something that should be done, but how?

 It’s not like we can pop it into the washing machine to address that, so what do we do?

 I’ll detail the why and the how below, strap in.